joseflindkvist/DD2482-tutorial/Localstack/step3/step3.md

 We have configured an S3 event to trigger the Lambda function when a file is uploaded.
 Let's try it out!

-The Lambda function has now been triggered by uploading a file to S3.

-You can verify the Lambda invocation by checking the logs.

-### Check the log streams:
 This will show you the log output from the Lambda function's execution.

 ```